Vitesh21/sql-chatbot/README.md

 Edit
 streamlit run app.py
 Select your database type from the sidebar.
-Enter connection details for non-demo databases:
+For the demo database, you can start asking questions immediately.
+For other databases, enter your connection details:
 Hostname
 Port
 Database name
 Username
 Password
-Click Connect and start querying in natural language!
+Click Connect and start asking questions in natural language!
 Example Queries
 "Show me all customers and their total orders"
 "What are the top 5 products by sales?"
 "Show me monthly revenue trends"
 Security
-Credentials are only used for the current session and are not stored.
+Database credentials are only used for the current session and are not stored.
-Secure database connections are recommended.
+All connections are made securely.
-Use a read-only database user for queries.
+It's recommended to use a read-only database user for queries.